Fiat Chrysler has announced that they are recalling 1.5 million trucks to fix issues with side-impact and driver’s side airbags.

 Most recently, General Motors announced that the company’s compensation fund had cleared 124 fatality claims and hundreds more injury claims for their defective ignition switch.
 Initially, the company believed only 13 fatality claims were valid.

-If you or someone you know has been hurt in a car accident caused by a vehicle defect, contact the experienced product liability lawyers at Simien & Simien.
+If you or someone you know has been hurt in a car accident caused by a vehicle defect, contact a Baton Rouge injury lawyer at Simien & Simien.
 We will fight for your rights.